TristonStuart/ShellShockersHack/README.md

 # ShellShockersHack
 Updated Hack for Shell Shockers http://shellshockers.io

+# Discord
+Join the discord (https://discord.gg/yURdHD) for the newest releases and incase I am away others will post updates there.

 # IMPORTANT FOR DOWNLOAD
 DO NOT DOWNLOAD THE **Developer Extension** FOLDER AND LOAD AS A CHROME EXTENSION.
 THAT FOLDER IS FOR DEVELOPERS.